Dzoiver/FF8CSR/README.md

 Go here if you wish to install other mod [Practice%](https://github.com/Dzoiver/FF8CSR/blob/main/Practice%25.md).

 ## Download:
-Archive with data files from [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy) with needed version.
+Archive with data files from [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy) with corresponding version.

 ## Installation:
 - Make a backup of your original files if you want to quickly swap to original later<br />